lourod1987/MyReads/README.md

 # Book Reads App

 This application is for tracking books a user is reading, wants to read, or has read.
-The React application allows users to search new books and add them to one of their shelves.
+The React application allows users to search for new books and add them to one of their shelves.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).